 - (2) Termination for cause under the Employment Agreements is generally defined as gross negligence or willful misconduct in connection with the performance of duties, conviction of a criminal offense that is, or may be expected to be, harmful to the Company, material breach of employment or non-competition agreement, acts or omissions involving willful or intentional malfeasance or misconduct injurious to the Company or its reputation, or commission of any act of fraud or embezzlement against the Company. - (3) The Employment Agreements provide for pro rata bonus upon involuntary (not for cause) termination and death (provided that any applicable performance measures are achieved).
 The amounts shown in the table assume target performance. - (4) Assumed stock option value calculated for in-the-money stock options based on \$56.11 per share, the closing price of our common stock at fiscal year end, less the exercise price per share.
 Assumed all outstanding stock option and time-based restricted stock grants receive twelve months additional vesting credit in case of change-in-control, six months additional vesting in case of involuntary (not for cause) termination (other than Mr. Schnatter who does not have an employment agreement), and fully vested in case of death/disability.
-Assumed restricted stock values were calculated at \$56.11 per share, the closing price of our common stock at fiscal year-end. - (5) Under the terms of our 2011 Plan, for performance-based units, the amount in the Change in Control column for 2015 performance-based units is based on the final actual performance-example.
-The closing price of our common stock at fiscal year end 2017; for 2016 performance-based units, amount is based on the estimated performance results of 54% as of December 31, 2017 and assumes a value of \$56.11 per share, the closing price of our common stock at fiscal year end 2017; for 2016 performance-based units is based on the estimated performance results of 54% as of December 31, 2017 and assumes a value of \$56.11 per share, the closing price of our common stock at fiscal year end 2017; for 2016 performance-based units is based on the estimated performance results of 54% as of December 31, 2017 and assumes a value of \$56.11 per share, the closing price of our common stock at fiscal year end 2017.
-For death and disability termination, 2015 performance-based units is based on the estimated performance results of 54% and subject to pro-ration and assumed value of \$56.11 per share; for involuntary (not for cause) termination, performance awards calculated as death and disability described above but further discounted by one-third.
-No amounts are included under involuntary (not for cause) termination, or death or disability for 2017 performance-based units is based beso that fits movinumatery (not for cause) termination, or death or disability for 2017 performance-based units as based be or the sea wards less than 18 months from the grant date.
+Assumed restricted stock values were calculated at \$56.11 per share, the closing price of our common stock at fiscal year-end. - (5) Under the terms of our 2011 Plan, for performance-based units, the amount in the Change in Control column for 2015 performance-based units is based on the final actual performance results of 66%, as of December 31, 2017 and assumes a value of \$56.11 per share, the closing price of our common stock at fiscal year end 2017; for 2016 performance-based units, amount is based on the estimated performance results of 54% as of December 31, 2017 and assumes a value of \$56.11 per share, the closing price of our common stock at fiscal year end 2017.
+For death and disability termination, 2015 performance-based units is based on final actual results of 66%; 2016 performance-based units is based on the estimated performance results of 54% and subject to pro-ration and assumed value of \$56.11 per share; for involuntary (not for cause) termination, performance awards calculated as death and disability described above but further discounted by one-third.
+No amounts are included under involuntary (not for cause) termination, or death or disability for 2017 performance-based units because no pro rata payout is applicable for these awards less than 18 months from the grant date.
 Due to the contingent and uncertain nature of the ultimate performance of the Company over the three-year performance periods, the ultimate value of these awards at the end of the applicable performance period is not determinable at this time and the amounts presented in this Proxy Statement are estimates based on the assumptions noted.